-Where a room in a person's principal private residence ("PPR") is let as residential accommodation and the gross annual rental income is less than €12,000 (€10,000 prior to 1 January 2015) per annum, this rental income is exempt from tax.
-Where it exceeds €12,000 the rent is taxable in full.
+Where a room in a person's principal private residence ("PPR") is let as residential accommodation and the gross annual rental income is less than &12,000 per annum, this rental income is exempt from tax.
+Where it exceeds &12,000 the rent is taxable in full.
+The income is also disregarded for PRSI and USC purposes.